-- 9.2.24.
+9.2.24.
 Competition discrepancy.
-When a contestant arrives at a rodeo prepared to compete at a performance or slack other than what is listed on the information provided each arena secretary from the Procom, and she alleges that her arrival is due to an error by Procom, she shall be able to compete if she has a Procom confirmation number.
+When a contestant arrives at a rodeo prepared to compete at a performance or slack other than what is listed on the information provided to the secretary from Procom, and she alleges that her arrival is due to an error by Procom, she shall be able to compete if she has a Procom confirmation number.
 However, the judges will investigate the allegation as soon as possible.
 If Procom is not responsible for the error, contestant will forfeit any money, points or awards won and will be fined \$250.
-Contestant will run last. - 9.2.25.
+Contestant will run last with a hand rake or drag.
+If committee chooses, she can run after the performance with a drag before.

+9.2.25.
 All chain, metal and wire tie-downs and bosals must be completely covered.
-Failure to do so will result in a \$25 fine for the offense, then doubling progressively thereafter. - 9.2.26.
-Permit members attempting to enter rodeos after permit is filled will result in a \$100 fine per occurrence. - 9.2.27.
-Procom Investigation A fine may be charged to any contestant who files a discrepancy with the Central Entry Office.
+Failure to do so will result in a \$25 fine for the offense, then doubling progressively thereafter.
+9.2.26.
+Permit members attempting to enter rodeos after permit is filled will result in a \$100 fine per occurrence.
+9.2.27.
+Procom Investigation - A fine may be charged to any contestant who files a discrepancy with the Central Entry Office.
 The determination of the charge will be based on the following.
 1. If the contestant has the correct confirmation number and the Central Entry Office is found to be in error, no charge will be assessed.
 2. If the contestant does not have a confirmation number, or the incorrect confirmation number a \$15 fine will be assessed.
 3. If the contestant is found to be in error, a \$20 charge will be assessed.